celalaygar/Veterinary-web-project-with-Spring-Boot/README.md

 - Thymeleaf
 - Bootstrap
 ```
-- This sql query is not completely correct sql query below.
+#### This sql query is not completely correct sql query below.
 - You had better to look at this applicaton.properties pls.
-Database's table can be generated automatically,
+Database's table can be generated automatically, İf you write `spring.jpa.hibernate.ddl-auto=create` on application.properties.
-İf you write `spring.jpa.hibernate.ddl-auto=create` on application.properties.
+- Your database's table can create regularly when you wrote `spring.jpa.hibernate.ddl-auto=create` on application.properties.
 ```
 CREATE TABLE user(
     user_id INTEGER PRIMARY KEY  NOT NULL,